-Prior to applying for the naturopathic program, naturopathic students must complete at least 3 years at a recognized university, and fulfill specific science requirements.
+Becoming an naturopathic physician requires 7-8 years of post-secondary education.
+Prior to applying for the naturopathic program, students must complete at least 3 years at a recognized university, fulfilling specific science requirements.
 Each naturopathic college has an extensive screening process; the top applicants may be accepted into the 4-year naturopathic program.
 The full-time program includes 3 years of classroom studies and hands-on training (totalling over 4,200 hours), and over 12 months of internship.

 Like medical doctors, naturopaths are trained extensively in health assessment, history taking, physical examination, diagnosis and prevention.
 However, in addition to the standard medical training, naturopaths also learn Chinese diagnostic techniques, and go much further in depth to find out exactly how patients are being affected by their illness.

 Treating the underlying cause of disease is one of the primary naturopathic principles.
 Naturopathic students have in-depth education on many natural treatment modalities.
 These include: acupuncture, nutrition, botanical medicine, homeopathy, hydrotherapy, physical medicine, naturopathic bodywork, counseling, and manipulation.

 After graduation, there are 5 days of rigorous Naturopathic Licensing Examinations (NPLEx).
 These oral and written board exams as administered by both the North American Board of Naturopathic Examiners (NABNE), and by the province/state that the naturopath will practice in.

 In B.C., the College of Naturopathic Physicians of British Columbia (CNPBC) regulates the naturopathic profession and issues naturopathic license.
 Dr. Lee, N.D. is a member its good standing with the CNPBC, and holds certification in Acupuncture.